gabrielavillarrealdiaz/gabrielavillarrealdiaz/README.md

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on proyect EdTech
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I’m passionate about music, art and technology.
 -->